hallettj/hallettj.github.com/source/_drafts/which-type-checked-language.md

 A list must be a list _of_ something - like a list of integers (`List[Int]`) or a list of strings (`List[String]`).

-One can use type variables in places where a specific type is not know ahead of time.
+One can use type variables in places where a specific type is not known ahead of time.
 A function that returns the length of a list is not concerned with what is in the list;
 so it should be able to operate on any list type.